Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 ratronus buys whip for -250 gp

-marilyne buys for -340gp and promises a personal message to my brother
+marilyne buys [Periapt of Wounded Closure] for -340gp and promises a personal message to my brother.

 potion